 Other Cultural Positives

 In addition, they are very hospitable and genuinely friendly.
-Finally, they’re typically a lot of fun and very celebratory.
+And finally, they’re typically a lot of fun and very celebratory.
 They enjoy big celebrations for holidays and birthdays, both at work and with family.

 Time Zones Are Not an Issue